Hurricane Irma Ripped Through Cuba, Is Heading Towards Florida

 In its wake, yet another powerful storm — category 4 Hurricane Jose — threatened islands already reeling from Irma's devastation.

-The last airplane flew in to the battered Grande-Case de Saint Martin airport Friday carrying emergency workers to help with reconstruction as well as specialists who aim to re-establish the island's cut-off water supply and electricity.
+The last aeroplane flew in to the battered Grande-Case de Saint Martin airport on Friday, carrying emergency workers to help with reconstruction as well as specialists who aim to re-establish the island's cut-off water supply and electricity.
 Remaining mothers and children were flown out Friday in small 40-person capacity planes.

 Advertisement